stat301-1-2023-fall/final-project-1-celenakim/var_analyses/README.md

 4. Sequel, adaptation" script type has the highest average budget
 5. Walt Disney Studios has the highest mean budget, but lots of missingness within distributor variable, may be inaccurate
-6. Oscar winning movies have an average budget lower than movies with 0 Oscar wins
+6. Oscar-winning movies have an average budget lower than movies with 0 Oscar wins
 7. Overall positive correlation between budget and ratings, but not very strong